 *This post contains affiliate links — as an Amazon Associate I earn from qualifying purchases.
 Please see my disclosure for details*.

 A couple years back, I made an attempt to make cannoli, which are Sicilian pastries consisting of a deep-fried crispy dough filled with a lightly sweet creamy ricotta filling.
-I shared it with some friends and while their reactions were as generous as possible (“The filling is perfect!”), I knew I had work to do.
+I shared it with some friends and while their reactions were as generous as possible (“um… the filling is pretty good?”), I knew I had work to do.
 I’m still working on perfecting my cannoli, but in the meantime I’m so excited to share this no-bake cannoli pie with you!
-It’s got the classic flavors and textures of cannoli, but SO easy!
+It’s got the classic flavors and textures of cannoli, but SO much easier to master!

 For the cocoa graham cracker crust, you’ll need: